igor-makarov/IsSwiftLikeRust/features/generics-dynamic-types.md

 ---

-The main concern of using generic types dynamically is to ensure the same degree of type safety at runtime as there is at compile time.
+The main concern of using generic types dynamically is to ensure the same degree of type safety at runtime as there is during compilation.

 This is usually achieved by a pattern called "boxing/unboxing".
 In this pattern, a type is "boxed" to allow referring to its generic type, and "unboxed" to safely refer to its concrete type.